 Reducing Production Costs

-Policy incentives such as EPA’s National Renewable Fuel Standard (RFS) program, and state-based Low Carbon Fuel Standard (LCFS) programs such as the California LCFS can drive increased production of SAJF and establishment of new fuel production pathways.
-SAJF is not required under the RFS program, but can earn credit for refiners producing jet fuel and has helped incentivize the development and qualification of advanced renewable jet fuel pathways.
+Policy incentives such as EPA’s National Renewable Fuel Standard (RFS) program, and state-based Low Carbon Fuel Standard (LCFS) programs such as the California LCFS can drive increased production of SAF and establishment of new fuel production pathways.
+SAF is not required under the RFS program, but can earn credit for refiners producing jet fuel and has helped incentivize the development and qualification of advanced renewable jet fuel pathways.
 The California LCFS currently only covers on-road transportation and does not include jet fuel.
-However, California is now evaluating the potential inclusion of SAJF in the California LCFS.
-This may have a substantial impact on the market value of SAJF, helping generate increased supply chain production and fuel availability.
+However, California is now evaluating the potential inclusion of SAF in the California LCFS.
+This may have a substantial impact on the market value of SAF, helping generate increased supply chain production and fuel availability.
 LCFS programs strongly incentivize fuels with the lowest carbon intensity (rather than just large volumes of fuels meeting minimal carbon content reduction thresholds).
-Thus the California LCFS and additional incentive programs initiated by other states have the potential to significantly drive real innovation in advanced SAJF pathway development.
+Thus the California LCFS and additional incentive programs initiated by other states have the potential to significantly drive real innovation in advanced SAF pathway development.

 Logistical Challenges and Opportunities